RedHatInsights/insights-proxy/README.md

 ## Avalible options

-### NEW_BS
+### HTTPS

 - leave it off (default) proxies to the backend at http://localhost:9000
-- NEW_BS=true            proxies to the backend at https://localhost:9000 (this will become the default once https://github.com/RedHatInsights/insights-frontend/pull/162 is merged)
+- HTTPS=true             proxies to the backend at https://localhost:9000 (this will become the default once https://github.com/RedHatInsights/insights-frontend/pull/162 is merged)

 ### MODE